Part II: Hurricane Helene Relief Efforts

 We passed mile stretches of highway covered in a light brown dust, meaning it was completely under water at one point (how! there is so many places for the water to go! how could there be so much water!) juxtaposed with rushing creeks flanking the road, continuing to erode the sediment and therefore the road foundation, what's stopping these roads from collapsing at any minute?
 I held on to hope, God was going to get us there, and there were bigger fish to fry.

 The trouble with flooding...
 Is it wasn't just rain water...
 It was runoff from the chemical plant up the river...
 It was your neighbor's septic backup...
 It was your trash...
 Everything that flooded was contaminated, if not for the dirty water, then for the moisture than led to mold and bacteria growth.
-People lost everything.
+People had lost everything.

 We arrived.
 Seeing the orange Samaritan's Purse t-shirts descend on the home gave me goosebumps.
 It was a heavenly sight, one I will always remember.
 I felt His presence clear as day.

-We broke up into two groups, one indoor and one outdoor, and proceed to waddled through a foot of mud to get through the house.
+We broke into two groups, one indoor and one outdoor, and proceed to waddled through a foot of mud to get through the house.
 My instinct was to remove my boots at the door...
 But then I realized the silliness in that.
 The whole house was a contaminated construction zone.

 Our goal of the day was to complete the "mud-out," to make the home "contractor-ready" for a rebuild.
 We gutted the floors by removing carpet and linoleum.
 We removed dry wall and paneling down to the studs, making sure every last nail and staple was removed and the studs were smooth.